MCPHackers/LaunchWrapper/README.md

 	- The wrapper also fixes Beta 1.3, Pre-classic and Classic compatibility with Java 5
 - Built-in [Modloader Fix](https://github.com/coffeenotfound/ModloaderFix-b1.7.3)

-# How to use
+## How to use
+***There will be an installer eventually.***<br>
-*This is a more in-depth guide for those who will be using the wrapper*
+*For now, here is an in-depth guide for those who will be using the wrapper*

+- If you are using MultiMC [follow this guide](https://github.com/MCPHackers/LaunchWrapper/blob/main/MultiMC.md).<br>
+- If you are using Official Launcher (or any other launcher which follows the same versions folder structure) use [BetterJSONs](https://github.com/MCPHackers/BetterJSONs) and rename the JSONs if they are conflicting with any vanilla JSONs

+### Setting up manually

 Make sure all minecraft and wrapper libraries are on classpath<br>
 Use `java -cp <classpath> org.mcphackers.launchwrapper.Launch <arguments>` to launch the game